hbctraining/variant_analysis/lessons/sequence_alignment_theory.md

 - `reference_sequence.fasta.ann` Notations regarding the reference sequence
 - `reference_sequence.fasta.amb` Notations regarding base ambiguities (mostly Ns, but also other base ambiguities) in the reference sequence

+## `samtools` and `Picard`

+The processing of the BAM files can be done either with [`samtools`](https://github.com/samtools/samtools) or [`Picard`](https://broadinstitute.github.io/picard/) and they are for the most part interchangable.
+The cases for either are below:

+`samtools`
+- The software we will be using to call variants (GATK) can be picky about how the files are formatted and so you need to be careful about the formatting as to not produce an error in GATK
+- More user-friendly
+- Multi-threaded

+`Picard`
+- Maintained by the Broad Institute, so it has excellent integration with GATK (also maintained by the Broad Institute)
+- Written in Java and the error messages are not as easily interpretable
+- Single-threaded

+If implemented correctly, they largely provide the same output.
+In this workshop, we will be using `samtools`, but the `Picard` code will be provided in a dropdown for each section if you would like to know how to do the step in `Picard`.

 ### Setting up our `sbatch` Submission Script

 Now that we have indexed the reference sequence, we can align sequence reads to our indexed reference sequence.
 To align reads to the reference sequence, we will need to create and `sbatch` submission script in `vim`.